r-grandorder/tri-hermes/en/pages/Lostbelt/atlantis.md

 I swear, there's nothing more stuck-up,selfish, or mechanical than a god.

 **Holmes:**
 At times like this, it's best to take the deluge of new information one piece at a time.
-We certainly can't expect {(M) Mr. /(F) Ms. } Fujimaru to juggle all of it at once.
+We certainly can't expect [♂ Mr. /♀ Ms. ] Fujimaru to juggle all of it at once.

 **Holmes:**
 Rather than looking ahead to the end goal, we should start by examining our current position and taking one careful step forward at a time.